Ex-Tank Commander Accused of Child Porn Somehow Makes Things Even Worse

 Barksdale Air Force Base has played host to a number of bizarre crimes in recent years, including a foiled murder-for-hire plot in which a young airman plotted to kill her husband by spiking his energy drinks and snacks with a lethal dose of fentanyl.
 The installation has also seen an unexplained uptick in murders on its grounds, alarming and dumbfounding senior leadership.

 Stevenson happened to have Prime’s phone, and turned it over to Young.
-The Air Force then handed the case off to Homeland Security Investigations (HSI), the investigative arm of the Department of Homeland Security.
+The Air Force eventually handed the case off to Homeland Security Investigations (HSI), the investigative arm of the Department of Homeland Security, over jurisdictional issues.
 In December 2020, Prime was arrested at the Shreveport Regional Airport and charged with state child pornography crimes.

 More than two years later, on Jan.
 5, 2022, Prime called Young, the original Air Force investigator, on his government-issued mobile phone and “left a voicemail threatening to physically harm” him, according to the complaint.